nonblocking/mashroom/packages/plugin-packages/mashroom-security-provider-ldap/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This plugin adds a LDAP security provider.
+This plugin adds an LDAP security provider.

 ## Usage